Jakob37/RASP/README.md

 The Uclust binary is only allowed to be used together with PyNAST or QIIME.

-To run PyNAST, the uclust binary needs to be accessible through the PATH, and named simply 'uclust'.
+To run PyNAST, the Uclust binary needs to be accessible through the PATH, and named simply 'uclust'.

 <pre>
 cd ~/src